riazul701/dev-notes/Operating-System/Ubuntu-Desktop/_Ubuntu-Desktop.md

 * [Personal Package Archives for Ubuntu](https://launchpad.net/ubuntu/+ppas)

+## Notes

+* If windows OS is used in dual boot system and shutdown/hibernate from windows OS, then failed to mount hard disk partitions in linux OS.
+To solve this issue, restart from windows OS.
+If problem persists, from windows OS enable "fast-startup" and shutdown, then start pc and disable "fast-startup" and shutdown, then start pc and restart to linux OS.

 ## Motherboard's UEFI Boot Manager

 * In dual boot system, there are two boot managers in motherboard's UEFI.
 One for Linux and other for Windows.